 What Does the Bible Say about Body Piercing?

 Therefore, in this article, I will be explaining body piercing according to the Bible.
-There is so much confusion today in the body of Christ concerning this subject, and it is my desire to help you understanding this truth from the biblical perspective.
+There is so much confusion today in the body of Christ concerning this subject, and it is my desire to help you understand this truth from the biblical perspective.

 Ye shall not make any cuttings in your flesh for the dead, nor print any marks upon you: I am the LORD.